darraghmoloney/blackjackTutor/README.md

 This is a clone of the original repository hosted at Gitlab.

-_Disclaimers:
+_Disclaimers:_
-* As this is a prototype app, phone numbers, addresses etc are not real.
+* _As this is a prototype app, phone numbers, addresses etc are not real._
-* We make no guarantee of actually improving your skills or that you can win any money.
+* _We make no guarantee of actually improving your skills or that you can win any money._
-* A card counting feature hasn't been implemented yet, but we're looking into the kicking you out of the casino if you're too good feature._
+* _A card counting feature hasn't been implemented yet, but we're looking into the kicking you out of the casino if you're too good feature._
+* _Card images used are public domain._